abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 ```

 :::info Pro Tip 💡
-  If we try to read or write `let` or `const` variable before its declaration and initialization an error
+  If we try to read or write `let` or `const` variable before its declaration and initialization an error will raise.
-  will raise.
 This phenomenon is called `Temporal Dead Zone` or `TDZ`
 :::

-## Hey i'm very strict 👮🏻‍♂️
+## Hey I'm very strict 👮🏻‍♂️
 ----

 `use strict` is a literal expression to enable strict mode in coding.
 This strict context prevents certain actions from being taken and throws more exceptions.

-🔸In early javascript it was allowed to use write code how ever we want
+🔸In early javascript, it was allowed to use write code however we want
 ```js
 year = 2020;
 console.log(year); // 2020, print the result even if you don't declare
 ```
-but when you use strict mode at the top of the strict its not possible to write code however we want
+but when you use strict mode at the top of the strict it's not possible to write code however we want
 ```js
 'use strict'
 year = 2020;
 console.log(year); // 'year' is not declared
 ```
 🔸Strict mode will help to prevent the unexpected errors, exception which can arise during runtime of the application<br/>
-🔸**use strict** is very helpful to avoid a conflict between variable.
-If we missed to declare it will notify a developer
+🔸**use strict** is very helpful to avoid a conflict between variables.
+If we missed declaring it will notify a developer

 :::caution Remember 🧠
 * `use strict` should always declare at the top of a script to enable throughout the script or declare inside a block to enable only for a block.
-It wont work if we declare somewhere else
+It won't work if we declare somewhere else
 * There is no way to cancel a strict mode
-* Strict mode can be eliminate from modern scripting language, Infact modern language and framework internally does it for you
+* Strict mode can be eliminated from a modern scripting language, In fact, modern language and framework internally does it for you
 :::

-## Untold story of operator 🧑🏻‍🚀
+## Untold story of an operator 🧑🏻‍🚀
 -----
 Both == and === operator serve the same purpose which is to check the object equality